Cause the Effect Chicago provides a platform for women and girls to effect change through activism and civic engagement.

-For the past two years, the locally-focused organization has built a community of more than 3,500 women from across Chicago who are motivated to effect change on the issues that matter to them.
+Since its founding, the locally-focused organization has built a community of more than 3,500 women from across Chicago who are motivated to effect change on the issues that matter to them.

 Bridget Gainer is Cook County Commissioner for the 10th District, representing the North Lakefront and portions of the Northwest side.
 Commissioner Gainer comes to Cook County Government with 20 years of experience in the non-profit, public and private sectors, a career that has provided a strong foundation in finance, human services and the workings of local government.